Samukat/Data3001G2/README.md

 - **Usage:** compare driver performance, model lap outcomes, and evaluate optimal racing strategies

 *(TODO - TABLE OF FEATURES)*
-The final feature set was informed by exploratory data analysis, literature review, and domain expertise provided by Stuart
+The final feature set was informed by exploratory data analysis, literature review, and domain expertise provided by Stuart.

 ---